How to Properly Wash and Take Care of Your Cooking Pot

-Whether it’s simple aluminium, has a non-stick coating, or maybe it’s anodised aluminium, your cooking pot is one of the essentials in your camp.
+Whether it’s just aluminium, equipped with a non-stick coating, or even anodised aluminium, your cooking pot is one of the essentials in your camp.

 So, it’s a good idea to ensure you take care of it, so that you can keep on using it for a long time in your greatest mountain adventures.
-To do this, we have a few tips and tricks ;)
+To do this, we have some tips and tricks ;)

 "If, like me, you use a traditional aluminium cooking pot, there’s no risk of scratching the non-stick coating by scrubbing your pot to clean it.
 My tip is to go to a river (you have to think about this when setting up your camp), then, firstly, rinse the pot in it, and then put a handful of river sand in it with a little water.
 Put the lid back on the pot and shake while turning it over.
 Gradually, the sand will remove the food stuck to the walls of the pan.
 You don't even need a cleaning product!"